Cervical Cancer: Understanding Causes, Symptoms, Treatments and More

 The cervix is located at the entrance to the uterus and separates the vagina from the uterus.
 There are two broad types of cells within the cervix: glandular cells and squamous cells.
 Glandular cells are present mostly inside the cervical canal, which is the opening to the uterus.
 Squamous cells are present on the outside of the cervix, are in direct contact with the vagina and are the cells that a doctor or nurse can see during examination with a speculum.
 Cancers tend to develop at the joining point of these two types of cells, which is known as the transformation zone.

-Cervical cancer is generally a slow-growing cancer, and doctors usually detect it in early stages through routine pap tests.
+Cervical cancer is generally a slow-growing cancer, and doctors usually detect it in the early stages through routine pap tests.
 In addition, medical professionals can often detect precancerous cells and provide treatment before the cancer even fully develops.

 There are three types of cervical cancer: